c9s/guts/README.md

 Implementation
 ---------------
-CoffeePHP uses Go yacc parser generator to generate a LALR(1) parser.
+Gutscript uses Go yacc parser generator to generate a LALR(1) parser.

 To add new syntax, please checkout the parser.y file, which is located in `src/gutscript/parser.y`